Nitrino/easysubs/README.md

 Rewind to previous subtitle by press ⬅️ left arrow.
 Rewind to next subtitle by press ➡️ right arrow.

 Rewind works only if the next/previous subtitle is less than 5 seconds.
+Otherwise, rewinds for 5 seconds.
 For force rewind to next/previous subtitle use `alt + arrow button`.

 ![word translation](screenshots/navigation.png)